marcossantiago/kubernetes-workshop/05_cluster.md

 ---

 ### Roles Bundle Permissions

-- Managing permissions per user can be a tedious task when many users are involved.
-- As users are added to the system, maintaining user permissions becomes harder and more prone to errors.
-- Incorrect assignment of permissions can block users’ access to required systems, or worse - allow unauthorized users to access restricted areas or perform risky operations.

----

 * A regular user can only perform a limited number of actions (e.g. get, watch, list).
 * A closer look into these user actions can reveal that some actions tend to go together e.g. checking logs.